10 Legal Rights of Contractors and 1099 Employees

-Employers that engage workers as independent contractors are responsible for ensuring that they are correctly classified.
-The Internal Revenue Service (IRS), Department of Labor (DOL) and individual states each have different factors that they take into consideration when determining whether a worker is an employee or an independent contractor.
-Unfortunately, these guidelines can contradict one another depending on how you interpret them.
+Confusingly, these guidelines can often contradict one another.
 For example, an employer might claim a worker is an independent contractor according to one set of factors, but the government may categorize that same worker as an employee under a different set of factors.

-According to the IRS, millions of workers have been misclassified and state-level studies have found that 10% to 20% of employers misclassify at least one worker as an independent contractor.
-Whether employers do this intentionally—to reduce labor costs and avoid paying state and federal payroll taxes—or unintentionally, it is important to be aware of your general rights as a 1099 contractor to ensure you are being treated properly in the eyes of the law.
+Millions of workers have been misclassified, according to the IRS.
+Whether employers do this intentionally—to reduce labor costs and avoid paying state and federal payroll taxes—or unintentionally, it is important to be aware of your general rights as a 1099 independent contractor.

-A contract is an essential legal component of establishing a consultant-client relationship and you should always make sure a signed contract is in place before starting work.
+A contract is an essential legal component of establishing a consultant-client relationship.
+You should always make sure a signed contract is in place before starting work.
 A contract should clearly define the relationship between you and your client, stating that you are an independent contractor.
 At minimum, a contract should also include: a description of the project that you will be working on, a specified time period for completion, payment and billing terms, and termination conditions.

 As an independent, it is important to understand that you are responsible for managing your own business.
 Independent contractors are not eligible for company benefits.
 This means that your client is not responsible for providing typical employee benefits such as insurance, pension plans, paid vacation, sick days, or disability insurance.